 When a villager cannot see any benefit of having rhinos or elephants around, he might end up thinking, “just take these animals away.
 We get nothing from them, and they are just a cost,” explains Drew.

 That’s why new strategies are now being developed to protect crops from elephants.
 Repellent for elephants are diverse and can include methods as odd as chilli plants or even beehive fences.
 According to Save the Elephants, the latter solution has a success rate of 80%.
 This strategy also allows farmers to get extra income from the honey produced.

 Improving the enclosures used to keep livestock, also called bomas, is another important first step forward.
 “It’s quite easy for predators to get in,” explains Shivani Bhalla, lion conservationist and founder of Ewaso Lions.
 “Reinforcing these bomas, making them stronger and talking to the community about actually strengthening them can make a big difference in stopping hyenas and other predators getting in, or discouraging livestock from straying away at night.”

-In northern Tanzania, Laly Lichtenfeld, Executive Director of the African People and Wildlife Fund, worked with the local Maasai to improve their bomas in order to reduce attacks on cattle.
+In northern Tanzania, Laly Lichtenfeld, Executive Director of the African People and Wildlife Fund, worked with the local Maasai to improve their bomas to reduce attacks on cattle.
 One of the community members came up with the idea to use a local tree, called Commiphora, as fence posts.
 Hence, the Living Walls project was born.

 “The Living Walls Project is a good example of how we work with Maasai pastoralists to develop conservation solutions that work from their point of view,” explains Laly.
-“The Living Walls project was really a Maasai idea.
+“The Living Walls project was a Maasai idea.
 They use the Commiphora in this part of Northern Tanzania around the outer part of their homesteads, but they never actually used them for the livestock corrals.
-Now it’s spreading like wild fire across northern Tanzania.”
+Now it’s spreading like wildfire across northern Tanzania.”

 To find out more about similar programmes, continue reading below the advert